 Access to Personal Data

-Users should have the right to access their own personal information and evaluate its accuracy.
-Verifying accuracy helps ensure that library services that rely on personally identifiable information can function properly.
-Guidance on how the user can access their personal data held in the LMS should be clear and easy to find.
+Users should have the right to access their own personal data and check its accuracy.
+Instructions on how the user can access their personal data should be clear and easy to find.

 Collection & Retention of User Data

-Libraries should limit the amount of personal information collected by the LMS about users.
-In general, the library should collect the minimum amount of personal information required to provide a service or meet a specific operational need.
-Library policies developed around the collection of personal information should also cover the use of any free-text note fields associated with the user's record.
+Libraries should minimize the amount of personal data they collect.
+They should limit that amount to only the information required to provide a service or meet a specific operational need.
+Library policies about personal data should also cover the use of any free-text note fields associated with the user's record.
 Collecting some types of data puts users at risk for harm if the data is breached or improperly used.
 Libraries should asses their direct operational needs before considering the collection of high-risk sensitive data, such as:

-Personally identifiable information should not be retained in perpetuity.
-The library should establish policies for how long to retain different types of data including borrowing history.
-The library should also have methods for securely destroying data that is no longer needed.
-For example, accounts that are expired or inactive for a certain amount of time should be purged.
+Personal data should not be retained in perpetuity.
+The library should have policies for how long to retain different types of data including borrowing history.
+The library should also have methods for securely destroying data when it's no longer needed.
+For example, libraries should purge accounts that are expired or inactive for a certain amount of time.
 Retention policies should also cover archival copies and backups.